 The statement of material facts must describe the parties and recite all facts supporting the court's venue and jurisdiction.
 The statement must not contain legal conclusions.
-Failure to provide citations to the exact locations in the record supporting the factual allegations may be grounds to deny the motion.

 (4) Filing.

 The statement of material facts shall be filed in a separate document from the motion for summary judgment and brief in support of the motion.
 The word limits of Nebraska Civil Rule 7.1(d) shall apply to briefs supporting or opposing summary judgment but shall not apply to a separate statement of material facts or response to such statement.